Best 3 Days in Copenhagen Itinerary for First Time Travel

 Morning

-Take your time getting up and enjoying your European breakfast in your hotel.
-You won’t have to leave until 9am on your last full day in Copenhagen.
+Take your time getting up and enjoying your European breakfast in your hotel before conquering your last full day in Copenhagen.

 Copenhagen Tourist Tip